-Sean Mari : ‘I can compete at this level’ - Irish Boxing
+Sean Mari – “I can compete at this level” - Irish Boxing

-Sean Mari : ‘I can compete at this level’
+Sean Mari – “I can compete at this level”

 Sean Mari believes he proved he is ready for top-end senior competition going into this month’s World Championships.

-The Monkstown youngster followed up an impressive European under-22s with an extremely impressive World Military Games display.
+The Monkstown youngster followed up an impressive European under-22s with an medal-winning World Military Games display.

 The tactically versatile fighter claimed bronze at the tournament beating 2012 London Olympian Juliano Fernando Gento Maquina along the way.